Dr. Rick A. Reynolds is a Project Scientist in the Marine Physical Laboratory at Scripps Institution of Oceanography, UC San Diego.

 Reynolds is a member of the American Geophysical Union, the Association for the Sciences of Limnology and Oceanography, and the Oceanography Society.
 He has served on various professional panels, such as IOCCG Working Groups and NASA Science Teams.

 Reynolds also served as a scientific advisor for MANTA Instruments Inc., a company co-founded with Scripps colleagues in 2014 to commercialize new instrumentation for accurately counting and sizing submicron particles in aquatic suspensions.
+This instrumentation is now commercially available from Horiba Scientific (ViewSizer 3000).
 This effort stemmed directly from work conducted through an NSF MRI award.